 "An invaluable resource for anybody interested in the global age-friendly movement and a clear and insightful agenda for future action."
 Alana Officer, responsible for the World Health Organization’s Global Network for Age-friendly Cities and Communities

-Tine Buffel is a research fellow in the School of Social Sciences at the University of Manchester.
+Tine Buffel is Professor of Sociology and Social Gerontology at the University of Manchester.
 She has published extensively on age-friendly issues and the impact of urban change and community life in old age.

 Sophie Handler is an urban researcher currently working together with the University of Manchester and Age-friendly Manchester to help develop its Age-friendly strategy.
 She is the author of the Alternative Age-friendly Handbook.

 Chris Phillipson is Professor of Sociology and Social Gerontology in the School of Social Sciences at the University of Manchester.
 He has published a number of general books in the field of ageing as well as a number of papers on age-friendly issues.

 Part One:Age-friendly cities and communities; background, theory and development